tinacious/random/docs/random_colour.md

-## random appname
+## random colour

-Generate a name for your new app
+Generate a single colour.
+For more, use `random colours n`

 ```
-random appname [flags]
+random colour [flags]
 ```

 ### Options

 ```
-  -h, --help   help for appname
+  -h, --help   help for colour
 ```

 ### SEE ALSO